harshilkandoi/report-submission-template/Report (Week 4).md

 </p>

 This system is designed to fulfill requirements of a household without consuming any commercial power supply.
-It is a good alternative fOR commercial power supply as it is generating clean energy with minimal cost.
-In exchange for a high one-time cost, the system provides continuous energy for many years at negligible cost
+It is a good alternative from commercial power supply as it is generating clean energy with minimal cost.
+There is only one time high cost for installing the system but after that it provides continuous energy for many years with negledible costing.

 ---
 <div style = "page-break-after: always; visibility: hidden">